SlausB/simple_streams/README.md

-TODO: replace the need for macros functionality with automatic streams execution at compile-time with [complete safe] fractal branching
+TODO: replace the need for macros functionality with automatic streams execution at compile-time with [completely safe] fractal branching